Dance

 In 2009, there was a BBC TV programme about ‘The Company of Elders’.
 I attended a workshop that complemented the programme.
 Since then I have not looked back.

 What happened has been beyond my expectations.
 I have been so fortunate, with many opportunities to develop my dance capabilities and to enable others to enjoy dancing in expressive ways.
 This included creating and managing Creative Dance 60+ in Tottenham.
-I have been encouraged by many talented, kind people and I have been able to learn from them, develop my capabilities as an older dancer and share ideas.
+I have been encouraged by many talented, kind people and I have learnt from them, developed my capabilities as an older dancer and share ideas.

 During COVID-19 dance sessions continued on-line but recently I have begun dance sessions in-person again and I am so pleased.
 I have also returned to ballet classes as well as continuing creative, contemporary dance sessions and performing again.
 I hope to continue dancing for as long as I can.
 See the performance page for some videos